AdobeDocs/campaign-standard-learn.en/help/managing-processes-and-data/data-management-activities/external-api-activity.md

 * Connecting to a coupon generation system
 * Checking the weather in local regions and using it to personalize content

-This video demonstrates the use of the External API activity.
+This video demonstrates the use of the [!UICONTROL External API activity].

   >[!VIDEO](https://video.tv.adobe.com/v/28200/?quality=12)